buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 + your components and patterns are faster to design and build; and
 + your collaboration with others is considerably  smoother.

 Embracing a design system also results in more consistent branding for the different projects that you work on, leading to happier clients.
+A design system isn’t a magic bullet, however, in order to prove effective, it needs to constantly evolve, keeping pace with the evolution of user interface paradigms.

+Jordan Staniscia summarises this perfectly in [Build Your Design System With These 8 Real World Lessons](https://www.abstract.com/blog/building-your-design-system/), where he emphasises the need to ‘Always Be Updating’:

+> The biggest mistake you can make when scaling a design system is thinking that you’re done.
+You can always do something better, and new requirements are always coming out. **You need to be in it for the long haul.**
+>
+> Standards change.
+For instance, Apple’s Human Interface Guidelines gained some new updates this year, and it will probably change again next year. **You need to be constantly updating to stay on top of user expectations.**

+As Staniscia rightly points out, design systems are essentially living systems.
+As user interface paradigms change, so too your design system needs to change to meet users’ new and evolved expectations.

-I touched on styleguides in [Chapter 1: Designing Interfaces](https://github.com/buildingbeautifuluis/bbuis/blob/master/01-Chapter-1-Designing-Interfaces.md#section-5-ui-here-and-now) when I introduced styleguides.io, which gathers pattern libraries and style guides, but it’s worth exploring design systems, specifically, here.
+I touched on style guides in [Chapter 1: Designing Interfaces](https://github.com/buildingbeautifuluis/bbuis/blob/master/01-Chapter-1-Designing-Interfaces.md#section-5-ui-here-and-now) when I introduced styleguides.io, which gathers pattern libraries and style guides, but it’s worth exploring design systems, specifically, here.

 ![Jad Limcaco’s Design Systems Repo](images/ch2/design-systems-repo.png)